AL-NFLY/web-portfolio/README.md

+# Django TailwindCSS Boilerplate
-A boilerplate of integration between Django and TailwindCSS for future personal projects
+A boilerplate of integration between Django and TailwindCSS made from scratch for future personal projects.